Skip to main content

 1_tabular-view

-Options in the panel's top-right menu: apply Filters, Formulas, and Buckets.
+Options in the panel's top-right menu: Filters, Formulas, and Buckets.

 More Options:

-• Apply aggregate functions (via the three-dot menu in column headers)
+• Apply aggregate functions using the option (three-dot) menu in column headers.

 • Numeric fields offer multiple aggregation options, with results displayed in the column footer.